HEX Minutes 10/24/2024October 24, 2024

 MR. BOSI: Nothing further from the County.
 Mike Bosi.

 HEARING EXAMINER DICKMAN: Okay.
-These are going
+These are going very smoothly.

 I understand this one.
-I will get an order out as expeditiously as
+I will get an order out as expeditiously as possible.
+Thank you for

-possible.
-Thank you for being here, sir.
+being here, sir.

 MR. GREAVES: Thank you.